defra-design/accessibility/src/resources/content/how-to-make-a-qualtrics-form-more-accessible.md

 Follow the advice in the [GDS Structuring forms guidance](https://www.gov.uk/service-manual/design/form-structure).

 Only add a question if you know it is needed.
-Use a question protocol to help you decide this.
+[Use a question protocol](https://www.gov.uk/service-manual/design/form-structure#know-why-youre-asking-every-question) to help you decide this.
 This helps make forms better for all users.

-If you remove unnecessary questions you help people with access needs, who will often take longer to complete the form than those without access needs.
+If you remove unnecessary questions you especially help people with access needs, who will often take longer to complete the form than those without access needs.

 ## <span id="structure-your-form-to-help-users"></span> Structure your form to help users
 Organise your questions in a logical order that helps users.
 Group related questions together.

 Start with **one** thing per page.
 That doesn’t always mean one question per page.
 Avoid loading pages with lots of questions.

 Use either a question or a statement as the main page titles.
-Use questions or statements consistently.
+Be consistent in your use of questions or statements.

 ## <span id="write-the-questions-and-any-guidance-using-clear-language-(plain-english)"></span> Write the questions and any guidance using clear language (Plain English)
 If the language of your form is not simple and clear, the form cannot be considered accessible.